“Indispensable, important in the highest degree.”

 The March 13 memo to state survey agency directors specifically directs facilities across the U.S. to “restrict visitation of all visitors and non-essential health care personnel, except for certain compassionate care situations, such as an end-of-life situation.”

 As a short-term solution, the lockdown made sense.
-Given how little information the health care world had about the way COVID-19 behaved — the role of pre-symptomatic or asymptomatic spread wouldn’t become clear until almost a month into the lockdown, for example — there were few ways for SNFs to keep out with a virus that had a uniquely high fatality rate for the elderly and people with underlying health conditions.
+Given how little information the health care world had about the way COVID-19 behaved — the role of pre-symptomatic or asymptomatic spread wouldn’t become clear until almost a month into the lockdown, for example — there were few ways for SNFs to keep out a virus that had a uniquely high fatality rate for the elderly and people with underlying health conditions.

-But even though more information began to emerge about mitigate the transmission of COVID-19 over the summer months, through such tools as masks, distancing, and keeping things outdoors — summer surge notwithstanding — it took CMS almost seven months to send out new guidance that made it clear there were more situations other than end-of-life that might qualify as “compassionate care.”
+But even though more information began to emerge about mitigating the transmission of COVID-19 over the summer months, through such tools as masks, distancing, and keeping things outdoors — summer surge notwithstanding — it took CMS almost seven months to send out new guidance that made it clear there were more situations other than end-of-life that might qualify as “compassionate care.”

 A new report that surveyed nursing home residents about their time during the prolonged lockdown highlights the collateral damage caused to those residents the restrictions were meant to protect.
 The survey by the non-profit health care consulting firm Altarum, which drew responses from 365 residents in 36 states from July to August, found that their movements within their own homes have been severely restricted, even for something as simple as spending time outdoors or socializing with other residents.